Zigzag mountain roads at Zuluk in East Sikkim covered in cloud

 What's Included

-• All meals (local cuisine throughout)
+• All meals throughout the journey

-• All experiences and entrance fees
+• All entrance fees and experience costs

 No commitment.
 We'll answer your questions first.